LvanWissen/www.leonvanwissen.nl/content/authors/admin/_index.md

   url: "https://www.uva.nl"

 # Short bio (displayed in user profile at end of posts)
-bio: I am a scientific programmer at the University of Amsterdam (UvA) for the Golden Agents project and CREATE.
+bio: I am a scientific programmer at the University of Amsterdam (UvA) for the Golden Agents project and CREATE working with historical databases and linked data.

 interests:
 - Language Technology and the Semantic Web